 The academy trust's main objectives are set out above.
-These were achieved through a successful opening, with 140 students and 22 members of staff comprising the UTC community.
+These were achieved through successful recruitment, with 140 additional students joining in year 10 and 44 in year 12.
+The staff community rose to 44.

 The activities undertaken to achieve these objectives are all intended to provide the highest quality of education in the public sector for students between the ages of 14 and 19.